-- Discovery of markers (e.g., proteins, genes) and/or imaging methods that are potential candidates for use in cancer detection, diagnosis and/or prognosis. - 4.2-Technology and/or Marker Evaluation with respect to Fundamental Parameters of Method Examples of science that would fit: - Development, refinement and preliminary evaluation (e.g., animal trials and Phase I human trials). - Preliminary evaluation with respect to laboratory sensitivity, laboratory specificity, reproducibility, and accuracy.
+- Discovery of markers (e.g., proteins, genes,) and/or technologies (such as fluorescence, nanotechnology, etc.) that are potential candidates for use in cancer detection, staging, diagnosis and/or prognosis. - Use of proteomics, genomics, expression assays, or other technologies in the discovery of markers.

+4.2-Technology and/or Marker Evaluation with respect to Fundamental Parameters of Method Examples of science that would fit:

+- Development, refinement and preliminary evaluation (e.g., animal trials and Phase I human trials). - Preliminary evaluation with respect to laboratory sensitivity, laboratory specificity, reproducibility, and accuracy. - Research into mechanisms assessing tumor response to therapy at a molecular or cellular level.